Covina Logo

 Bowing In:

-2. Bringing shinai up to waist, with thumb on tsuba, take 3 steps in.
+2. Bringin shinai up to waist, with thumb on tsuba, take 3 steps in.

 3. Take out shinai

-4. While taking out the shinai, go into "Sonkyo" (squatting bow) position with back straight.
+4. While taking out the shinai, "Sonkyo" (squatting bow) position with back straight.
 No jumping/hopping to correct distance!

 5. Stand and move into the "Chudan" position.